MNCTTY/OptionPricing/README.md

 # OptionPricing

-An old home work from the time of participating CMF MSU course.
+An old home work from the time of participation CMF MSU course.